neeleshreddya/AI-STOCK-PRICE-PREDICTOR/README.md

 Usage

     Clone the repository.

-    Place ADANIPORTS.csv in the root directory.
+    Place diabetes_prediction_dataset.csv in the root directory.

-    Run the Python script (stock_predictor.py or similar).
+    Run the Python script.

-The script will:

-    Load and process the dataset.

-    Train an LSTM model on the training set.

-    Predict on the test set.

-    Plot actual vs predicted prices for visual comparison.

-Sample Output

-The output includes a line plot:

-    🔵 Blue Line: Actual Stock Prices

-    🔴 Red Line: Predicted Stock Prices

-This plot helps evaluate the model’s performance visually.
-Author

-Developed using Python, Pandas, NumPy, Scikit-learn, Matplotlib, and TensorFlow/Keras.
+You will be prompted to enter a serial number (row index) to get